AGIBOT X1 OmniPicker Product Manual

 X1 0 06 20 XXXXXXX X1 0 06 30 XXXXXXX

 The difference between the two grippers is PCBA.
-Refer to 5.2 selection of communication mode for details
+Refer to 5.2 Communication modes for details

-When the back cover of the machine is opened, two kinds of gripper PCBA states can be distinguished in accordance with the contents marked by the red box in the figure below, and then different operation modes can be adopted.
+When the end cap of the machine is opened, the state of the gripper PCBA can be distinguished according to the markings shown in the red box in the figure below.
+Select different operating modes based on this information.

 2. If the gripper version number is 30, that is, the red box in the control panel is dip switch, operate as below.

-3. a.
-The default is CAN/CANFD, pins 3 and 4 are in the ON state, and the other pins are in the OFF state.
+a.
+The default is CAN/CAN-FD, pins 3 and 4 are in the ON state, and the other pins are in the OFF state.

-OmniPicker is equipped with multiple communication interfaces at the same time to adapt to different working environments.
+OmniPicker is equipped with multiple communication interfaces to adapt to different working environments.

 a.
-First, select the corresponding communication interface in accordance with the instructions in 5. interconnection of electrical interface.
-The default is CAN/CANFD
+Select the corresponding communication interface in accordance with the instructions in 5. interconnection of electrical interface.
+The default is CAN/CAN-FD

 b.
-Configure gripper parameters through USB connection to the upper computer
+Configure gripper parameters through USB connection to the Host

 c.
 Connect the gripper into the corresponding hardware systems